My Tokyo Guide

 Main content starts here.

 This fair originates from a custom of wishing for young girls to grow up healthy, but ever since the Meiji era, hagoita have been sold as lucky charms for welcoming the new year.
 At this fair, you'll find a wide range of hagoita, from beautiful decorative items to cool children's toys.
 As you shop, you'll find paddles adorned with kabuki actors, beautiful women and popular celebrities.
+There are also special uke-eto (Japanese zodiac) hagoita that can only be bought during this market from the Hagoita Preservation Society in front of the five-story pagoda.

 Please check the official event website for the latest updates on opening dates and times, prices, and other information.